Livyatan: Holotype and naming

-In November 2008, a partially preserved skull, as well as teeth and the lower jaw, belonging to L., the holotype specimen MUSM 1676, were discovered in the coastal desert of Peru in the sediments of the Pisco Formation, 35 km southwest of the city of Ica.
+In November 2008, a partially preserved skull with the teeth and lower jaw, the holotype specimen (MUSM 1676) of Livyatan melvillei, was discovered in the coastal desert of Peru in the sediments of the Pisco Formation, 35 km southwest of the city of Ica.
 Klaas Post, a researcher for the Natural History Museum Rotterdam in the Netherlands, stumbled across them on the final day of a field trip.
 The fossils were prepared in Lima, and are now part of the collection of the Museum of Natural History, Lima of National University of San Marcos.

 The discoverers originally assigned the English name of the biblical monster, Leviathan, to the whale as Leviathan melvillei.
 However, the scientific name Leviathan was preoccupied by Leviathan Koch, 1841, a junior synonym for the mastodon (Mammut).
 In August 2010, the authors rectified this situation by coining a new genus name for the whale, Livyatan, from the original Hebrew name of the monster.
 The species name melvillei is a reference to Herman Melville, author of the book Moby-Dick, which features a gigantic sperm whale as the main antagonist.
 The first Livyatan fossils from Peru were initially dated to around 13–12 million years ago (mya) in the Serravallian Age of the Miocene, but this was revised to 9.9–8.9 mya in the Tortonian Age of the Miocene.